Q. Who are the Berlin Bruisers?

 Q. How often, and where and when do you train?

 A. During season we have training three times a week, or just twice if we have a game that weekend.
-We encourage players to join training as often as possible – rugby is built on teamwork, so if you don’t turn up you’re letting your teammates down!.
-If that is too much commitment but you are still interested in playing rugby, we also offer lighter/social training on Sundays.
+We encourage players to join training as often as possible – rugby is built on teamwork, so if you don’t turn up you’re letting your teammates down!
+If that is too much commitment but you are still interested in playing rugby, we also offer lighter/social training on Wednesdays.

 Please check the Calendar for specific details on locations and training times.